Venrique/KTT-Technical-Evaluation/README.md

 ## Installation

-Download the source code and make sure you have node js installed on your computer.
+Download the source code and make sure you have Node.js installed on your computer.

 Install all dependencies using the following command inside the project folder: